veer064/Eviction-Crisis-in-US-Counties/README.md

 Definition 1:
  The act of forcing someone to leave somewhere, especially their home.

-Situations like:\n
+Situations like:

-•	After falling behind with his mortgage payment, he now faces eviction from his home.\n
+   •	After falling behind with his mortgage payment, he now faces eviction from his home.

    •	In this economically depressed area, evictions are common.

 Definition 2:
 The action of forcing someone to move out of a property.

-Situations like:\n
+Situations like:

-•	If the property is sold for redevelopment, hundreds of residents could face eviction.\n
+   •	If the property is sold for redevelopment, hundreds of residents could face eviction.

    •	an eviction notice/order Several of the building's tenants received eviction notices after failing to renew their leases on time.

 Problems with Evictions
 -----------------------